 According to CNN Money, Cyber Monday 2015 online sales topped $3 billion for the first time ever, smashing the previous year’s record by 16%.
 It was the biggest digital shopping day ever – and, thanks to deep discounts from a slew of well-known merchants, they’re projected to increase again this year.

 If you don’t like dealing with crowds, waiting in line to complete your purchase, or working around stores’ open hours, Cyber Monday shopping is a pleasant alternative to in-store Black Friday shopping.
 But it’s not necessarily a walk in the park.
 The sheer volume of deals, the lack of certainty that you’re getting the best price at your chosen retailer, technical issues due to increased website traffic, and potentially out of stock items, can all negatively impact your Cyber Monday experience.

-Use this Cyber Monday 2015 cheat sheet to home in on the Internet’s best deals and grab this year’s holiday shopping season by the horns.
-Unless otherwise noted, all deals are available at least from 12am Pacific Standard Time on Monday, November 30, 2015, until 12am PST on Tuesday, December 1, 2015, or until item stock runs out.
+Use this Cyber Monday 2016 cheat sheet to home in on the Internet’s best deals and grab this year’s holiday shopping season by the horns.
+Unless otherwise noted, all Cyber Monday promotions are available at least from 12am Pacific Standard Time on Monday, November 28, 2016, until 12am PST on Tuesday, November 29, 2016.
+However, individual sales or deals may not be available during that entire period due to high demand or limited item stock.
 And many deals are active before Monday, some as early as a week in advance.
 Check with each merchant’s website for exact terms and conditions.

 Cyber Monday Sales & Deals by Category